SpongePowered/SpongeDocs/source/plugin/injection.rst

   You can use it to create a child injector with your own module in order to injector your own classes with either the Sponge provided dependencies listed on this page, or configure your own classes

+GuiceObjectMapperFactory
+  A tool provided by configurate to allow for easier mapping of objects to configuration nodes.
+See :doc:`configuration/serialization` for usage.

 Injection Examples
 ==================